rudkovskyi/tagliani/README.md

 ## Search

-Let's say inside the Rails application you have a model "Hashtag" that represents all the tags attached to the model "Tweet".
+Let's say inside the Rails application you have a model with a name "Hashtag", that represents all the tags attached to the model "Tweet".

 ```ruby
 class Hashtag < ActiveRecord::Base